omeym/omey-manyar-website-academic/content/authors/admin/_index.md

 I am a Ph.D. student in robotics at the University of Southern California working at the Realization of Robotics Systems Lab [(RRoS)](https://sites.usc.edu/rros/).
 My advisor is [Dr. Satyandra K. Gupta](https://sites.usc.edu/skgupta/).
 The focus of my work is on Robot Learning with the goal to enable knowledge transfer between humans and robots.
 I am exploring scalable ways in which we can teach robots skills to execute complex tasks such as deformable object manipulation.

-I have also investigated the generation of synthetic image data for semantic segmentation tasks involving deformable objects.
+I have also investigated the generation of synthetic image data for image segmentation tasks involving deformable objects.

 Prior to starting my Ph.D., I have led multiple industry-funded projects at USC as a Master's student.
 In the past, I have worked for Rolls-Royce, Singapore as a Robotics Engineer for two years.